Windows OS Hub

 dellomci class to view and change bios setting on dell computers with powershell

-For example, you can enable Wake on LAN in BIOS like that:
+For example, you can enable Wake on LAN in the BIOS like this:

 (Get-WmiObject DCIM-BIOSService -namespace rootdcimsysman).SetBIOSAttributes($null,$null,"Wake-On-LAN","4")